project-repo/cagebreak/man/cagebreak-config.5.md

 *movetonextscreen*
 	Move currently focused window to next screen
+	See *output* for differences between screen and output.

 *movetoprevscreen*
 	Move currently focused window to previous screen
+	See *output* for differences between screen and output.

 *movetoscreen <n>*
 	Move currently focused window to <n>-th screen
+	See *output* for differences between screen and output.

 *movetoworkspace <n>*
 	Move currently focused window to <n>-th workspace
+	See *output* for differences between screen and output.

 *next*
 	Focus next window in current tile

 *nextscreen*
 	Focus next screen
+	See *output* for differences between screen and output.

 *only*
 	Remove all splits and make current window fill the entire screen